-Watch a live theatre production in London, enjoy a multi-sensory art event or experience the Easter story in the heart of the city this Easter.
+Watch a live theatre production in London, enjoy a classic art event or experience the Easter story in the heart of the city this Easter.

 The Passion of Jesus

 Celebrate Easter by watching a traditional open-air production of the Easter Story in Trafalgar Square.
-The Passion of Jesus is performed by Wintershall every Good Friday and in 2018, performances will take place at 12pm and 3:15pm for around 90 minutes and is completely free.
+The Passion of Jesus is performed by Wintershall every Good Friday and in 2019, performances will take place at 12pm and 3:15pm.
+The performance lasts for around 90 minutes and is completely free.

 Take a trip to the theatre

-For the more musically inclined, there are a number of operas, films and classical concerts in London this Easter weekend, so book your tickets now!
+For the more musically inclined, there are a number of classical Easter concerts and performances in London this Easter weekend, so book your tickets now!